Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Related work and contributions

 \subsection{Busbar splitting}

-The BS problem aims to split selected busbars into two (or more) parts to increase the transmission capacity and relieve congestion in a power grid.
-Intuitively, splitting a busbar increases the electrical distance of its parts, while they remain physically close.
-Busbar Splitting (BS) was first modeled by Heidarifar et al. \cite{Heidarifar2014} to alleviate congestion while satisfying the N-1 security criterion for a given network.
+The busbar splitting (BS) problem aims to split selected busbars into two (or more) parts to increase the transmission capacity and relieve congestion in a power grid.
+Intuitively, splitting a busbar increases the electrical distance between its parts, while they remain physically close.
+BS is mathematically modeled by Heidarifar et al. \cite{Heidarifar2014} to alleviate congestion while satisfying the N-1 security criterion for a given network.
 An improved node-breaker model is introduced in \cite{Heidarifar2016}, by (largely) the same authors.
 There, each substation is modeled in its double-busbar configuration.
 The two ``splittable" parts of the busbar are linked by a Zero Impedance Line (ZIL), and each grid element can be connected to either of them using one binary variable.
-In our work, the busbar links are modeled as ZILs, too.
-The approach in \cite{Heidarifar2016} was further extended in \cite{Heidarifar2021}, where a heuristic methodology incorporating AC non-convex power flow and N-1 contingency constraints is developed.
+In our work, the busbar couplers are modeled as ZILs, too.
+The approach in~\cite{Heidarifar2016} was further extended in~\cite{Heidarifar2021} with a second-order cone (SOC) formulation~\cite{SOC}, and N-1 contingency constraints.
 The substation model in \cite{Heidarifar2021} can represent both a double-bus double-breaker and a breaker-and-a-half arrangement.
-Nevertheless, the method only allows a limited set of switching actions and may not represent the switching actions in a real substation.
-To overcome the limitation, this paper is based on the augmented network representation of a substation presented by Hinneck et al. \cite{Hinneck2021} and by Morsy et al. \cite{Morsy2022}.
-In this representation, each grid element (generator, load, branch, etc.) is linked to either part of the split busbar through provisional auxiliary branches represented by binary variables.
-The solver thus optimizes the busbar topology by selecting one of the two binary variables and the state of the ZIL splitting the selected busbar.
+Nevertheless, the method in~\cite{Heidarifar2021} only allows a limited set of switching actions and may not be sufficiently expressive to adequately describe all feasible busbar configurations, as busbar switching actions are only described by a single binary variable.
+The optimization models proposed in~\cite{Heidarifar2014,Heidarifar2016,Heidarifar2021} incorporate N-1 constraints, but feature simpler BS models.
+In contrast, the main contribution of our paper is to propose a grid topology optimization model with busbar splitting in hybrid AC/DC grids for several formulations, testing whether the results are feasible and optimal for AC-OPF formulations.
+Future work will include N-1 constraints in the proposed optimization model.
+Similarly, Hinneck et al.~\cite{Hinneck2021} and Morsy et al.~\cite{Morsy2022} use an augmented network representation to represent the possible switching actions in the mathematical model of a substation.
+In the augmented network representation, each grid element (generator, load, branch, etc.) is linked to either part of the split busbar through provisional auxiliary branches represented by binary variables.
+The solver thus optimizes the busbar topology by selecting one of the two binary variables and the state of the busbar coupler, splitting the selected busbar.
+To overcome the limitations identified in the afore-mentioned work, this paper extends the method in~\cite{Hinneck2021,Morsy2022} by adding AC and DC switches instead of auxiliary branches.
+This offers the possibility to model protection devices in more detail, e.g., with their specified thermal ratings for both AC and DC substations.
+In addition, Morsy et al.~\cite{Morsy2022} only consider the DC linearisation of the BS problem, and Heidarifar et al.~\cite{Heidarifar2021} use a SOC relaxation.
+In this paper, we explore multiple formulations of the AC power flow constraint, including the exact one, which results in a MINLP.
+Specifically, we test relaxations based on SOC~\cite{SOC}, and convex-quadratic~\cite{QC_math} (QC) programming.
+The QC has proved valuable for OTS in~\cite{QC}, where it provides accurate lower bounds to the original AC-OTS.
+Additionally, the ``LPAC'' piecewise-linear approximation from~\cite{LPAC} is modeled\footnote{The LPAC formulation used in this paper is based on its implementation as a convex-quadratic model in PowerModels.jl~\cite{PowerModels2018} for computational efficiency.}.
+Contrary to the DC linearization, it preserves reactive power and voltage magnitudes, implying a better physical representation of the grid.
+Additionally, a big M reformulation~\cite{Linear_optimization} of the MINLP problem and reformulations are used to linearize all bilinear constraints in the formulation, as in~\cite{Heidarifar2016,Heidarifar2021,BS_wind}.
+Finally, the results with the different reformulations are compared and checked for AC feasibility.